Why choose our AST2?

 You'll spend every evening planning backcountry trips with Damian at his house.

 The Avalanche Skills Training Level 2 (AST 2) course has been prepared by Avalanche Canada and provides an intermediate level of avalanche decision making.
 This is a recreational course.
 It does not train you to work in the avalanche industry.

 We teach the prescribed Avalanche Canada course per the instructor's manual.
 Before enrolling, please understand that we will not teach you some magic trick to stay safe in avalanche terrain.
 What we will do is coach you in a very valuable process of planning backcountry trips, gathering field data and making adjustments to your tour as required to manage risk.
 This course doesn't focus on studying snow crystals nor a wide variety of stability tests.

 Our AST2 course is run over 4 days, however it is spread across a 5 day window giving a buffer to avoid inappropriate conditions.
 This reflects how we should always approach the backcountry.
 Likewise, we will only take 5 students - afterall, who goes into the backcountry with 8 people?
 The intention of this course is to reflect prudent reality.
 We will have one classroom day, then the rest are in the backcountry.

-- 4 days of instruction, with one buffer day.
+- 4 days of instruction, with one buffer day to skip bad weather.

 - Decision Making in Avalanche Terrain fieldbook.